antuelle78/vimistifabulous/README.md

 # vimistifabulous

-This is my vim setup
+This is my vim setup on Ubuntu

 **Requirement:**